 3 Lionel St. Birmingham, B3 1AG

 6.2.
-What’s special
+What’s Special

 Visit Jewellery Quarter’s museum and explore the history of their jewelry on a lively guided tour.
 You can participate in the live demonstrations at the jewelers’ bench and get an insight into their working life.